demitry/az-900/UdemyAZ900.md

 ## Section 11: AZ-900 - Azure Governance and Compliance
 ### Azure Governance and Compliance [62]

+- Organization and Managemtnt
+- IT-rules to implement
+- Example: Always have daily backup enabled on every server
+- Incident - Backup
+=> Policy

+Option 1) Send an e-mail with the rules and assume everyone reads it and remembers it

+But what with new emploee?

+Option 2) Use Azure Tools to enforce the rules (or simply audit compliance)

+#### Tools
+- Azure Blueprints
+- Azure Policy
+- Resource Locks
+- Microsoft Preview - large tool

 ### Azure Blueprints [63]
 ### Azure Policy [64]
 ### DEMO: Azure Policy [65]